chain4travel/camino-docs/docs/camino-messenger/cancellation.md

    - The other party can counter with a different refund amount using the `CounterCancellationRequest`.
    - The proposer receives the `CancellationCountered notification` and can then either:
-     - Accept the counter-proposal, using the `AcceptCounterCancellationRequest`.
+     - Accept the counter-proposal, using the `AcceptCancellationRequest`.
      - Cancel the entire cancellation process using the `WithdrawCancellationRequest`.
      - Counter the counter-proposal with another `CounterCancellationRequest`.